-Her fascination with ancient undeciphered scripts has led to the construction of her own asemic script that she uses to build pages from non-existing books.
+Her fascination with ancient undeciphered scripts has led to the construction of her own asemic script.
 Asemic writing is meaningless on purpose, but is universally recognizable as language and evokes a sense of wonder in the viewer: “What does it mean?”
 This wonder is exactly what the artist wants to achieve.

 The artist has developed a unique method of working.
 She dyes paper with watercolor or Chinese ink, using the wet-in-wet technique.
 After drying and pressing the paper, it is used for calligraphy of her asemic characters with watercolor and ink.

 Fine Art, Wackers Academy of Fine Art Amsterdam, 2015